Amazon RDS Blue/Green Deployments

 Scalability and Elasticity

-• Data is automatically partitioned and re-partitioned as needed, while the use of SSDs provides predictable low-latency response times at any scale.
+• Data is automatically partitioned and re-partitioned as needed, while SSD storage provides predictable low-latency at any scale.

 Interfaces

-• DynamoDB provides a low-level REST API, as well as higher-level SDKs in different languages
+• DynamoDB provides a low-level REST API, AWS SDKs in multiple languages, and the AWS CLI

 Databases on EC2

-• EC2 with EBS volumes allows hosting a self managed relational database
+• EC2 with EBS volumes allows hosting a self-managed relational database with full OS and database administrative control

-• Ready to use, prebuilt AMIs are also available from leading database solutions
+• Ready-to-use, prebuilt AMIs are available from leading database vendors in AWS Marketplace

 Ideal Usage Patterns

-• Self managed database on EC2 is an ideal scenario for users whose application requires a specific traditional relational database not supported by Amazon RDS for e.g. IBM DB2, Informix, or Sybase
+• Self-managed database on EC2 is ideal for applications that require a specific database platform not supported by Amazon RDS e.g., IBM DB2, Informix, Sybase, or specialized configurations

 Anti-Patterns